brandonhinkel/OpenCTI-Connectors/README.md

-# OpenCTI Custom Connectors
+# OpenCTI Connectors

-A suite of production-grade connectors for a self-hosted [OpenCTI](https://github.com/OpenCTI-Platform/opencti) instance.
+A suite of custom or modified connectors for a self-hosted [OpenCTI](https://github.com/OpenCTI-Platform/opencti) instance.
 This repository centralizes all custom external import and enrichment connectors built against the OpenCTI 6.9.13 platform API.

 ---